manvirm/Campgrounds/README.md

 # YelpCamp
-Code along in HTML, CSS, Javascript, NODE JS course to learn more about building web applications and using git/github.
+Project from online HTML, CSS, Javascript (NODE JS, mongoDB) course to learn more about building web applications and using git/github.
-In this app you will be able to post a campground and review, edit, delete them with user authentication, etc.
+In this app you will be able to post a campground and review, edit, delete them with user authentication, image upload, etc.